SeanCLynch/checklisting/README.md

 * Update, change and revise checklists with the community, based on real-world experiences.
 * Or optionally create private checklists for secret things.
 * Subscribe to curated articles on embracing a culture of teamwork and professional discipline.

-## Sample use cases & examples:
-* Forgotten a command while setting up a new machine?
-* Missed a step while using version control?
-* Forgotten an aspect of accessibility while writing HTML pages?
-* More... (databases, pen testing, debugging(?), network config, etc)

 ## Getting Started